VirkSaab/Virksaab.github.io/_posts/2020-08-01-worktree_ai_nlp_sentiment_sentiment_with_logistic_regression.md

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Let's create a Vocabulary by splitting the string on space to get a list of words.
-This process is known as <em>tokenization</em> and each word is known as <em>token</em>.
-Then we will take unique words from the training data to build a vocabulary.
-Also, lowercase the data for simplicity.</p>
+This process is known as <em>tokenization</em>, and each word is known as <em>token</em>.
+Then we will take unique words from the training data to build vocabulary—also, lowercase the data for simplicity.</p>

 </div>
 </div>